Last updated on 24 March 2020.

 The choice of long-term data repository is left to the researchers.
 The policy encourages the use of either disciplinary data archives, institutional repositories, or Zenodo.
 A Zenodo community named CYPRUS has been created and is curated by OPENAIRE Cyprus NOAD.
 The DG EPCD has encouraged all universities, researchers and research institutions to make use of this.
 The creation of a national data archive was discussed at a May 2018 meeting of the National Working Group.

 In November 2008 the Senate of the University of Cyprus, supported and accepted the Library Committee’s proposal to sign the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities.
-Berlin declaration was also signed in 2011 by the Governing board of the Cyprus University of Technology.
+Berlin declaration was also signed in 2011 by the Governing board of the Cyprus University of Technology and in 2017 by the Open University of Cyprus.

 The new funding schema of the National research funder “Restart 2016-2020”, announced late 2016, included the requirement for Open Access to Research outputs of the projects funded by the National Research Promotion Foundation.
 Compliance of the researchers with the national open access policy, cannot yet be reported.
 Institutional policies will be the next step in order to be aligned to the European and National policy.